Vohsty/kimBlog/README.md

 #### This is a web application that allows users to express themselves using a pitch.
 They can choose which category to write a pitch in and can view and comment on other user pitches.
 #### By **Steve Kimanthi**
 The user can:
-* See various pitches, starting with the most recent
+* See various blog posts
-* Comment on pitches that they like
+* View blogposts they like
-* Upvote pitches
-* Downvote pitches
-* Submit new pitches
+* See the latests posts
+* Subscribe to latest post service
 ## Setup/Installation Requirements
 ### Prerequisites
 * python3.6